Skip to main content

 GitHub Copilot setup

-Step 1: Add the rules file
+Step 1: Add behavior rules

 your-project/